 “Have we asked the right questions throughout our lives?
 We start asking when children are very young “what do you want to be when you grow up?”
 I truly believe that is the wrong question.
 I feel we need to start by asking, “how do you want to serve when you grow up?”
 If we can start framing our decisions differently, I believe we will have an easier time hearing what it is God wants for us.”
 Read the reflection here (published on Friday March 5): https://omilacombe.ca/become-an-oblate/

 Although we cannot visit with you in person, our pastoral care volunteers are wondering if they could call you to see how you are doing.
 If you or a loved one would like a phone call – to check-in, chat and see how you are doing – please reach out.
 You can contact Andrew at ext.
 235 or [email protected], who will then forward your information to our ministry.
 Our prayers are with you all at this time.

-To submit ministry news for inclusion in an upcoming weekly update, please contact me using the email address below.
+To submit news to our weekly update, please email me using the address below.

 email: [email protected]